 - UserDataUsageTrends.
 This event provides statistical measurements.
 It can be used for UPF Data Collection by NWDAF for analytics (see TS 23.288 [50]) as described in clause 4.15.4.5.

 SMF and other allowed direct consumers shall use SBI subscription operation to subscribe this UPF event.
-The subscription specifies for which traffic the information is requested, as well as the required granularity for the information reported.
+The subscription specifies for which target traffic the information is requested, which is either the whole PDU Session or traffic identified by either Application Id or traffic filter information, and the required granularity for the information reported.

 The event notification may contain following information: